gadfly361/re-surface/README.md

 | :style-component | (fn [opts] [:style ...])       |             | no         |
 | :z-indicies      | z-indicies                     |             | no         |

 - `:debug?` can be used if you'd like to see a background color on each of the elements during development.
+This was used when creating the demo.
 - `:spec?` can be used to turn on/off cljs.spec assertions.
 - `:style-component` really **shouldn't** be used.
 This is an escape-hatch to override the CSS provided by re-surface if you absolutely needed to.
 - `:z-indicies` really **shouldn't** be used.
 This is an escape-hatch to override the z-indicies used for each element.